Same-sex marriage in Austria: Passage of legislation in 2009

-The Austrian LGBT rights organisation Rechtskomitee Lambda noted at the time the law was passed that there were 72 differences between registered partnerships and marriage.
+Lambda Legal Committee noted at the time the law was passed that there were 72 differences between registered partnerships and marriage.
 An opposite-sex couple applied for a registered partnership in February 2010, despite the legislation being created specifically for same-sex couples.
 The issue was mooted in December 2017 when the Constitutional Court ruled that the restriction of registered partnerships to same-sex couples was discriminatory and mandated that opposite-sex couples have the right to enter into registered partnerships from 1 January 2019.

 Expansion of partnership rights

 In January 2013, the Constitutional Court ruled that the registered partnership law was partially unconstitutional, broadening the rights of registered partners.
 On 19 February 2013, the European Court of Human Rights ruled in X and Others v.
 Austria that a partner in a same-sex union has the right to adopt his or her partner's biological child.
-On 5 July 2013, the Austrian Parliament passed the Adoptionsrechts-Änderungsgesetz 2013, allowing stepchild adoption by same-sex couples.
+On 5 July 2013, the Austrian Parliament passed the Adoption Law Amendment Act 2013 (Adoptionsrechts-Änderungsgesetz 2013), allowing stepchild adoption by same-sex couples.
 The law entered into force on 1 August 2013.
 In January 2015, the Constitutional Court found the existing adoption laws to be unconstitutional and ordered the laws to be changed by 31 December 2015 to allow joint adoption by same-sex couples.
 On 30 October 2015, Justice Minister Wolfgang Brandstetter announced that the ban would no longer be enforced from 1 January 2016, thus allowing the court's decision to automatically abolish the joint adoption ban.

 In June 2013, in the run-up to that year's election, the newly founded liberal party NEOS – The New Austria published a policy position paper including support for equal rights for registered partners, including adoption rights.
 The SPÖ-ÖVP coalition government continued following the elections.
 Although the SPÖ had campaigned on an LGBT rights platform, the coalition agreement did not include any measures to expand LGBT rights, due to opposition from the conservative ÖVP.

-In late September 2016, the ÖVP-led ministries agreed to remove two prominent differences between registered partnerships and marriages: it would be possible to register a partnership at the Standesamt (municipal civil registration) rather than the Bezirkshauptmannschaften (district authorities), and registered partners would have a regular Familienname (family name) rather than a Nachname (last name), which was specifically created for partnerships.
+In late September 2016, the ÖVP-led ministries agreed to remove two prominent differences between registered partnerships and marriages.
+There were allowing partnerships to be registered at the Standesamt rather than at the district authorities (Bezirkshauptmannschaften), and granting registered partners a regular family name (Familienname) rather than a last name (Nachname), which was specifically created for partnerships.
 Following approval by the Council of Ministers on 22 November 2016 and by Parliament on 15 December, the law took effect on 1 April 2017.
-The Deregulierungs- und Anpassungsgesetz 2016, which included various other unrelated changes such as amendments to the gun law, was approved by both governing parties and NEOS and opposed by the FPÖ, the Greens and Team Stronach.
+The Deregulation and Adaptation Act 2016 (Deregulierungs- und Anpassungsgesetz 2016), which included various other unrelated changes such as amendments to the gun law, was approved by both governing parties and NEOS and opposed by the FPÖ, the Greens and Team Stronach.
 Opposition parties criticised mixing unrelated legal matters in one law.

 Statistics

-4,921 same-sex couples had entered into registered partnerships by the end of 2024, mostly in Vienna.
+4,927 same-sex couples had entered into registered partnerships by the end of 2025, mostly in Vienna.